Savor Philadelphia’s celebrated culinary scene with convenience and confidence thanks to enhanced health and safety measures and new experiences

 Take Advantage of Take-out and Delivery

 Most Philadelphia restaurants now also offer take-out or delivery service (either directly through the restaurant or through a third party such as Grubhub, Caviar, Postmates, UberEats, or DoorDash), allowing you to enjoy some of the city’s most appetizing menus on your terms and at your preferred location.
-Pick-up food (and cocktails!) from your preferred restaurant and head to a nearby park, like Dilworth Park in Center City, or enjoy your meal in the comfort of your hotel room.
+Pick-up food from your preferred restaurant and head to a nearby park, like Dilworth Park in Center City, or enjoy your meal in the comfort of your hotel room.
 For more tips on ordering take-out and delivery in Philadelphia, click here.